 While challenges in nursing homes revolve around ensuring resident safety and promoting independence, solutions that enable older adults to remain autonomous in their own homes are increasingly valuable.
 VELA chairs offer a medically approved option for maintaining independence at home, designed to enhance safety and freedom of movement for seniors.
 These chairs assist with daily activities such as cooking, dressing, and transferring, while also alleviating pressures on informal caregivers by providing support and stability right where it’s needed.

 In conclusion, Midway Nursing Home offers a comprehensive, resident-focused approach to senior care that balances high-quality medical support with an engaging living environment.
-While it currently holds a CMS 3-star rating, efforts to integrate modern safety technologies like VELA demonstrate a proactive attitude towards improvement.
-Families seeking care options should weigh the strengths of Midway Nursing Home, particularly its robust community engagement and multidisciplinary care services against their individual needs to make informed decisions.
+While it currently holds a CMS 3-star rating, efforts to integrate modern safety and assistive technologies like VELA demonstrate a proactive attitude towards improvement.
+Families seeking care options should weigh the strengths of Midway Nursing Home, particularly its robust community engagement, multidisciplinary care services, and commitment to adopting cutting-edge assistive technologies, to make informed decisions.

 Exploring Alternatives to Nursing Homes